plChao/Fraction/README.md

 # Fraction
-The easy lib to calculate number in fraction
+A easy library to calculate number in fraction
 ## usage
 1. Fraction a(numerator, denominator) to init
 2. support operator like << , >> , +, -, *, /